 A WORKSHOP TAILOR-MADE FOR ASIAN BUSINESSPEOPLE

 Communicating effectively within the global marketplace requires many Asians to learn a complementary set of skills.
-For example, they need to be able to make a convincing argument or presentation, deal with misunderstandings or disagreements, and give and receive feedback.
-Of course, these skills must be applicable when they’re doing business virtually, too.
+Examples include being willing to offer their ideas during meetings, make convincing formal presentations, deal with misunderstandings or disagreements, and give and receive feedback.
+Of course, these skills are needed when they’re doing business virtually, too.

 GROVEWELL’s workshop explores barriers to communication within global virtual teams, and offers strategies, techniques, and skills for building relationships, trust, and productivity.
-The workshop especially addresses the hurdles often faced by Asian businesspeople, especially their tendency to withhold comments during meetings, and it provides opportunities for participants to practice effective complementary behaviors.
+The workshop provides many opportunities for participants to practice behaviors that are familiar to American and Western European businesspeople.

-Participants leave with a greater understanding of American and other non-Asian colleagues’ styles of thinking and communicating, as well as how they can utilize their new understanding to improve relationships, increase effectiveness, reduce frustration, and have their ideas heard and considered by non-Asian colleagues.
-Via focused practice, participants are empowered with specific skills to improve their cross-cultural communication face-to-face, via e-mail, and by means of the telephone as well as Skype and other teleconferencing platforms.
+Participants leave with a greater understanding of Western colleagues’ styles of thinking and communicating, as well as how they can utilize their new understanding to improve relationships, increase effectiveness, reduce frustration, and have their ideas heard and considered by Western colleagues.
+Via focused practice, participants are empowered with specific skills to improve their cross-cultural communication face-to-face, via e-mail, and by means of the telephone as well as teleconferencing platforms.

 ADDRESSED BY OUR WORKING WITH AMERICANS WORKSHOP